ColinKennedy/auto_docstring/README.md

 ```

 And that's it, you should be able to get started immediately.
-Of course, "snippet ad" can be named whatever you'd like.
-It's just a recommendation.
+Of course, you can rename "snippet ad" to be whatever you'd like.

 # Features